ibm-cloud-docs/vpc/bs_snapshots_restore.md

    * A new data volume that was created from **nonbootable** snapshot inherits its properties from the original volume, such as [profile](/docs/vpc?topic=vpc-block-storage-profiles), capacity, storage generation, data, and metadata.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the volume inherits that encryption with the original customer root key (CRK).
 However, you can specify a larger volume size, a different profile of the same storage generation, and a different CRK if you prefer.

 You can restore volumes from a manually created snapshot or from a snapshot that was created by a backup policy.
-This type of snapshot is called a backup.
 For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 You can restore a volume in a different region by using a cross-regional copy of a snapshot.
 For more information, see [Cross-regional snapshots](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_crossregion_copy).